LineageOS/android_packages_apps_Seedvault/README.md

 * `android.permission.MANAGE_DOCUMENTS` to retrieve the available storage roots (optional) for better UX.
 * `android.permission.USE_BIOMETRIC` to authenticate saving a new recovery code
 * `android.permission.INTERACT_ACROSS_USERS_FULL` to use storage roots in other users (optional).
+* `android.permission.POST_NOTIFICATIONS` to inform users about backup status and errors.

 ## Contributing
 Bug reports and pull requests are welcome on GitHub at https://github.com/seedvault-app/seedvault.